 Let’s Talk provides no-cost, informal, confidential consultations around campus.
-No appointment is needed; you can drop in during the times identified below.
 Going to Let’s Talk can help you gain insight, support, and information about other resources.

 Let’s Talk is not a substitute for ongoing counseling and doesn’t constitute mental health treatment, but consultants can listen to specific problems, help explore solutions, and introduce you to what it’s like to speak to a member of our staff.

 Let's Talk Spring Semester Schedule

 Please note: Consultants may not begin new conversations with students within the last 15 minutes of the shift.

 All UW–Madison undergraduate and graduate students can come to a Let’s Talk consultation, but it’s the best fit for students who: